JuliaAtoms/AtomicLevels.jl/README.md

 ```

 which is of type `Configuration`.
 To access information about subshells, you can index into
 the configuration which returns a tuple.
-Tuple contains an `Orbital` object, so you
+The tuple contains an `Orbital` object, so you
 can, for example, ask for the `ℓ` and `s` angular momentum quantum numbers of the subshell

 ```